afunyun/BatchGrader/README.md

 ## Last updated: 2025-05-11

+- Version: 0.2.8 - Initial implementation complete.
+So far:
+  - Integration: Concurrent Processing in Main Workflow
+    - Integrated concurrent batch processing into the main workflow (`process_file`).
+    - Now, if forced chunking or token-based splitting is needed, `process_file` routes to `process_file_concurrently` for parallel execution.
+    - Otherwise, it uses the legacy single-batch logic for backward compatibility.
+  - All results and errors are saved and logged as before.
+  - The system is now ready for targeted testing of both single-batch and concurrent batch modes.
+  - Implementation of the concurrent batch job system has begun.
+  - Config layer (config_loader.py, config.yaml) and chunk job abstraction (batch_job.py) are complete.
+  - The `_generate_chunk_job_objects` helper is implemented and tested for both forced and token-based chunking.

+- Version: 0.2.7 - Begin implementation of batched batch jobs (lol)

+> **Note:** Implementation of concurrent batch (multi-job) processing is underway!
+Soon, BatchGrader will be able to split large datasets into multiple jobs and process them in parallel for much greater speed and scalability.
+Version 0.3.0 should contain this, assuming everything doesn't explode.

 - Version: 0.2.6 - Large update to `token_tracker.py` to allow for tracking token usage and cost over time.
 Why? if no info i am sad.
 Also the prices are low enough that if you're not running massive batches you're essentially always seeing 0 for the cost - want to be able to track cost even over a large number of smaller runs.
 Also added additional methods to `batch_runner.py` to display cumulative statistics.
 Added CLI arguments for this functionality (toggle/override).
 Statistics will not appear on unsuccessful runs OR splitting/counting runs.
 Only successful executions with a response receive get added to the new log and trigger the new stats display.
 Updated error handling specifically for CLI args - if positioning is incorrect, has more useful error message.

 - Version: 0.2.5 - Added `batch_runner.py` to allow for use of the command I provided XD.
 Update pyproject version because it was a crisp 5 "versions" (updates) behind.
 Prep for update check method because I want to be able to check for updates.
 I change things at random and frequently like a boss.